c-andrey/projects/README.md

 updates: missing responsive to some "widths", i'm trying to fix it.

-Project 2: made it as a test for a company link to access: https://turing.pro.br/andrey/testeM3
+Project 2: made it with CSS GRID LAYOUT and pure JavaScript, for a test for a company link to access: https://turing.pro.br/andrey/testeM3

-still missing some funcionalities on mobile media query, but it has filters, orders and shopping cart all functionals made it with CSS GRID LAYOUT and pure JavaScript
+updates: still missing some funcionalities on mobile media query, but it has filters, orders and shopping cart all functionals